Spoilers For ‘The Bachelor’ Finale: Colton Meets With His Dad, Mr. Underwood Has Some Worries

 There are a lot of unknowns about what will go down during Colton Underwood’s Bachelor finale Tuesday night, but some fresh spoilers are emerging heading into this last show.
 Colton has previously shared that he’ll have an important talk with his father before everything wraps and a new sneak peek of that has emerged.

 E!
 News shares the sneak peek showing Colton and his dad getting emotional as they talk about this experience.
 Colton’s dad Scott will get teary as he talks about how much he has worried about his son’s heart.
-He will say that he knows what his son looks like when he’s in love and he knows how Colton looks when his heart has been broken.
+He will say that he knows what his son looks like when he’s in love, and he knows how Colton looks when his heart has been broken.

-Colton’s dad will also ask an important question that many Bachelor fans have asked too.
+Colton’s dad will also ask an important question that many Bachelor fans have asked, too.
 Mr. Underwood will wonder whether any part of Colton wanting to reunite with Cassie Randolph is primarily about wanting what he can’t have.
 Everybody will have to tune in Tuesday night to see how Underwood answers that question, but spoilers suggest he’ll remain committed to reuniting with Cassie.

 It’s not known at this point exactly when this discussion happens.
 As The Inquisitr shared previously, Colton has detailed that in-depth talks with both host Chris Harrison and his dad helped him gain clarity after Cassie’s departure.
 That had made it sound as if the Underwood men talk after Randolph heads home, but that may not be the case.